 4.2 The Two Definitions of “Indian”

 The ACA’s Exchange provisions used a narrower definition of “Indian” than the Medicaid definition.
-The Medicaid The Exchange definition required current enrollment in a federally recognized tribe — excluding a large share of IHS-eligible patients from the most attractive QHP provisions.
+The Medicaid statutory definition of “Indian” is broader than the IHS eligibility standard: it covers descendants of enrolled tribal members and, by statute (25 U.S.C. § 1603), members of terminated tribes.
+The Medicaid definition therefore includes individuals eligible for IHS services as well as some who are not.
+The Exchange definition required current enrollment in a federally recognized tribe — excluding a large share of IHS-eligible patients from the most attractive QHP provisions.

 4.3 The 100% FMAP Rule Expansion (A Positive Development)